+Being pregnant causes surges and fluctuations in hormone levels that mean you can experience different moods and emotions from one day to the next.
+But the hormone variations that pregnancy brings don’t just cause changes in the way we think and feel, they cause physical changes too.
 One of the most noticeable, aside from a growing bump of course, is changes in our skin.
 Some women report better, more glowing skin during pregnancy.
 But others develop pregnancy acne, which can mean that they’re experiencing acne for the first time, or that their existing acne becomes worse.

 This can be upsetting and stressful, at a time when hormones are already causing unpredictable mood swings.
 Added to this, you might be worried about what you can do about your skin, when the expectation is that your skin should be ‘glowing’.

 When androgen levels increase, it causes the sebum glands in the skin to grow in size, and in turn produce more sebum.
 Sebum is an oily substance with a waxy feel, that’s naturally produced by the skin to help keep it hydrated.
 But when it’s produced in excess, it can cause blockages within the pores of the skin where naturally shed skin cells build up.
-These blockages trap bacteria, leading to inflammation and eventually, acne.
+These blockages trap bacteria, leading to inflammation, clogged pores and eventually, acne.

 Pregnancy acne usually clears up once you’ve given birth, but it can be distressing at the time you’re going through it.

-- Try to avoid rubbing your skin with face cloths or face towels or using exfoliating agents or astringent cleaners.
+- Try to avoid rubbing your skin with face cloths or face towels or using harsh exfoliating agents or astringent cleaners.
 Be as gentle with your skin as possible, using your hands to rinse your skin and gently patting it dry with a soft, clean towel.

 - Be careful what you use on your hair too, particularly if you’re prone to acne breakouts around your hairline and forehead.
 Oily products such as hair serums can add to the oil on your skin.